Ask your tire dealer for soy-based tires.

 Soybean oil improves tire flexibility at lower temperatures, allowing for increasing rubber pliability and traction in cold temperatures, rain or snow.
 Additionally, soybean oil mixes better with rubber compounds in the tire leading to reduced energy consumption and a more efficient manufacturing process.

 The Goodyear® Tire and Rubber Company has successfully developed innovative lines of soy-based tires.
 Supported by U.S. soybean farmers, Goodyear is committed to sustainability by increasing amounts of soybean oil in their tires and reducing the amount of petroleum oil.

 Supported by U.S. soybean farmers through the United Soybean board and the soy checkoff, Goodyear is committed to sustainability by increasing amounts of soybean oil in their tires and reducing the amount of petroleum oil.
-Their soy-based tires are now, as of Summer 2020, available in 44 sizes to fit a range of passenger vehicles.
+Their soy-based tires are available in more than 40 sizes to fit a range of passenger vehicles.

 Assurance WeatherReady™ line is designed for the drivers of family sedans, coupes, crossovers, SUVs and minivans.
 The soy-based compound remains flexible at lower temperatures, providing improved traction in all weather conditions.

 Eagle Enforcer All Weather™ police tire that provides year-round, responsive performance for police vehicles that handle demanding operating conditions.
 A soy-based rubber compound with silica helps deliver commanding traction in all weather conditions, while enhancing tread life.

 Eagle Exhilarate™ line aimed at the ultra-high-performance market-drivers.
 It is designed to offer better traction and handling for faster acceleration and more precise control, especially in wet weather.